Return to Transcripts main page

 Turning now to American politics.
 When President Trump delivered his very first State of the Union address last night, watching from the balcony was

-Carmen Julian Cruz, the mayor of San Juan, Puerto Rico.
+Carmen Yulin Cruz, the mayor of San Juan, Puerto Rico.

 That American territory is still struggling to recover four months after the devastating Hurricane Maria.
 The president barely mentioned it.
 And